dtcooper/fakehostname/README.md

 rivers
 ```

-Unforunately, this renders this software relatively useless on macOS.
+Unfortunately, this renders this software relatively useless on macOS.
 Oh well!

 ## Running The Tests